Bootstrapping your Terraform automation with Amazon CodeCatalyst

 values, then run aws configure

-in the terminal of your dev environment (you can leave the last two default values blank, or enter values you prefer):You can verify that access is set up correctly by running
+in the terminal of your dev environment (you can leave the last two default values blank, or enter values you prefer):aws sts get-caller-identity

 main